 Figure 3.
-Location of shovel tests and auger probes in the Northwest Development Area and Western RSA/WHMP Area.
+Location of shovel tests and au

 Figure 4.
-Location of shovel tests and auger probes in the Eastern RSA Area.
+Location of shovel tests and au

 He (HeA) Series soils, which are identified by the SCS Soil Survey as comprising the majority of surface soils in the Northwest Development Area, are described as "well drained soils on nearly level alluvial plains in broad stream valleys ... [and composed of] olive gray silty and sandy waterlaid sediments more than [102 cm] thick over gravel and coarse sand" (SCS 1974:10).
 These soils are commonly associated with forests of Sitka spruce and western hemlock.